| | |

 Have you experienced a tour with Vancouver Island Expeditions?
 Let us know how it went in the comment section below.

-If you are looking for a fantastic food tour in Victoria, check out Taste of Victoria Food Tour.
+If you want a fantastic food tour in Victoria, check out Taste of Victoria Food Tour.

 *Disclosure: The Taste of Nanaimo Local Food, Craft Beverage & Estate Winery Tour was provided by Vancouver Island Expeditions.
 Opinions are my own.